gravitational/gravity/examples/wordpress/README.md

-# Quick Start
+# Wordpress on Gravity

 This repository includes the necessary files to package and deploy [Wordpress](https://www.wordpress.org/), an open source content management system, into on-prem, public or private cloud environments using [Gravity](http://gravitational.com/gravity/).

 This manifest uses the Open Elastic Block Store [OpenEBS](https://openebs.io/) built into Gravity 7.X.